 Middleware Support for Specific Methods in Laravel 11.38

-, allowing developers to apply or exclude middleware for specific methods in resource and singleton routes.
+In Laravel 11.38, the framework introduces two new methods, middlewareFor and withoutMiddlewareFor, allowing developers to apply or exclude middleware for specific methods in resource and singleton routes.
 This feature, proposed by MrPunyapal in Pull Request #53313, adds precision to middleware assignment.

-and withoutMiddlewareFor
+Examples of middlewareFor and withoutMiddlewareFor

-Examples of Below are the examples showcasing how to use these methods.
+Below are the examples showcasing how to use these methods.

-Example 1: Applying Middleware with You can assign middleware to specific methods within a resource route using middlewareFor
+You can assign middleware to specific methods within a resource route using middlewareFor.

 use Illuminate\Support\Facades\Route; Route::resource('users', UserController::class) ->middlewareFor('show', 'auth'); Route::apiResource('users', UserController::class) ->middlewareFor(['show', 'update'], 'auth'); Route::resource('users', UserController::class) ->middlewareFor('show', 'auth') ->middlewareFor('update', 'auth'); Route::apiResource('users', UserController::class) ->middlewareFor(['show', 'update'], ['auth', 'verified']);